inivekin/abosa/abosa.typ

 nor can I hold the waves at bay, but I have never felt more sane than as I try this anyway.
-I run a trial of research
-with cables untied from oxbow
-as powerlines on which I perch prepares for fateful winds to blow.
 I will not promise we'll persist, in wanting hope, you want struggle, the tight-rope, on which we exist,